cmahnke/ric-unknownartist/content/post/fritz-neumann-spandauer-volksblatt-19-2-1972/index.md

 * Was in Verdun during the First World War
 * Managed an advertising studio afterwards
 * Started his own business as a painter and etcher in 1930.
 (This can be roughly traced in the [address books](/post/fritz-neumann-address-book-berlin/))
+* Took part in World War 2 "from the very beginning"

 We also learn that his wife published her works under her maiden name, Hede Klinge, even after their marriage.
+As well as the fact that he worked for the ["Deutsche Allgemeine Zeitung"](https://en.wikipedia.org/wiki/Deutsche_Allgemeine_Zeitung) - certainly after the First World War.

 In addition to the stages of his life, the various motifs and places from which Neumann drew his inspiration are also discussed.